Fellowship-Wide Services (F.W.S.)

 Regarding “disciplining” the person after the fact: I think it’s important that we all remember Tradition 2, “For our group purpose there is but one ultimate authority – a loving God as this Power may be expressed through our group conscience.
 Our leaders are but trusted servants; they do not govern.”
 If any action needs to be taken, then I would look to this Tradition for guidance.
 I would hope that if I were the chair, I would put this as an item on the agenda, ask for 60 seconds of silence to bring our Higher Power into the meeting, discuss this in round robin style giving everyone a chance to speak without interruption and then let the group conscience prevail.

 This kind of situation is troublesome, because our traditions say that we have no opinion on outside issues.
 But this is an individual one, and the guiding principle is love and tolerance and honesty.
 None of us wants to trust the input of someone as a trusted servant of SLAA under the influence of a substance or other addiction instead of a loving God.
-I think at all service levels and meetings of all kinds of SLAA members, that we are to conduct ourselves by the spiritual principles of (….in all areas of our lives).
+I think at all service levels and meetings of all kinds of SLAA members, that we are to conduct ourselves by the spiritual principles of the Twelve Steps (….in all areas of our lives).

 In my own opinion, that member should be told gently, without taking away all his/her dignity, something like…”It seems to me” (hopefully others on the call will do the “me too” thing)…”that your judgment and participation in this call today is affected in a negative way, perhaps by alcohol.
-Wouldn't it be better for you to drop off this call, and we can let you know about our later, and you can give your input then?”
+Wouldn’t it be better for you to drop off this call, and we can let you know about our discussion later, and you can give your input then?”

 Of course, I would understand that all those on the call who noticed, and said nothing were simply unsure of how to address the problem.
 Given that fact, the offending member needs to be confronted now, respectfully but firmly, about what was observed on the call (always present the objective evidence) and talk about the inappropriateness of “attending” the meeting without a strong spiritually-connected, sober mind.

 What a tough question.
 Our fellowship models after Alcoholics Anonymous.
 The Big Book and the 12 & 12 from that fellowship are suggested reading.
 I believe that the SLAA maxim of being in right relationship with ourselves, our higher power and with others is one of the most important practices we can observe in maintaining sobriety.
 If a conference committee member is noticeably under the influence of alcohol it represents a real lack of discernment.
 Even though it may be a non-paid position the member is responding to filling the position of trusted servant.
 From the Basic Text I quote, “…those individuals needed to have shown sustained sobriety in S.L.A.A. over a considerable period of time: they had to be credible.
 If they were not sober and credible, then the very fabric of safety which had to form the background for each and every S.L.A.A meeting would be threatened.
-We needed to be constantly on guard that what happened within our Fellowship was consistent with our Fifth Tradition: “Each group has but one primary purpose—to carry its to the sex and love addict who still suffers.”
+We needed to be constantly on guard that what happened within our Fellowship was consistent with our Fifth Tradition: “Each group has but one primary purpose—to carry its message to the sex and love addict who still suffers.”
 (Page 124 paragraph 4)

 So even though I can reference additional traditions that would be breached when a conference committee member attends a meeting inebriated, the image of the sex and love addict still suffering is sufficient motivation to deal with the member by calling an impromptu group conscious vote or rescheduling the meeting so that the other members attending are clear that the behavior is at cross-purposes with the goal of the conference committee member meeting.